 The biggest benefit of the PERRIN PSRS (for all cars) is the removal of the squishy rubber bushing on the car.
 All of our kits replace the front lower control arm, rear bushing, with a bearing or a super hard polyurethane bushing to remove nearly all deflection under extreme conditions.
 Using the above picture, you can see how under braking, that the control arm will want to deflect toward the inside of the car, and then under acceleration, the deflection happens the other way toward the outside of the car.
 When the control arm is deflected either direction, the alignment of the front suspension changes.
 As an example, your car is setup with zero degrees of toe in the front, and under braking you will get toe in, and under acceleration, you will get toe out.
 This can cause the car to have bump steer, effects how the car handles and can change the predictability of the car.
 Removing this unwanted deflection will greatly improve how the car handles under extreme conditions and create a more positive feel between you and the road.
 Customers love how the car feels like it wants to go where you point it, versus wondering around or wiggling under braking.

 This leads us to the next thing customers really notice, which is how your car will not want to follow ruts in the road.
 With a stock car with stock wheels and tires, you won’t notice this too much.
-The moment you put on stiffer suspension, and or wider wheels and tires, you will find that your car will want to wonder in the road between the ruts.
+The moment you put on stiffer suspension, and or wider wheels and tires, you will find that your car will want to wander in the road between the ruts.
 This happens for a few reasons, but one of which is the front lower control arm bushings deflecting.
 Installing our PSRS significantly reduces this from happening and makes the car track much straighter on freeways and other roads that get rutted from heavy traffic.

 The next biggest features is in our offset version of the part.
 Most of the kits we make are offered with an optional offset bushing/bearing.
 This adds .5-1.5 degrees more caster to the cars front suspension.
 Caster is the angle that the front hubs turn at.
 If you stand next to your car and look at the front wheels, you might think that when you turn the steering wheel, the wheels rotated perpendicular to the ground, but in fact they don’t.
 They always rotate on an axis that is offset toward the rear of the car (from the top of the hub).
 This angle helps do a lot of good things.